valancej/documentation/_general/integrations/hakiri.md

 ### Running A Scan

-Once your Hakiri Stack ID is loaded via your [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) and you have defined a service that installs the Hakiri Toolbels, you can run a Hakiri scan during your CI/CD pipeline by passing the [Hakiri Toolbelt](https://github.com/hakirisec/hakiri_toolbelt) commands via the service you have it installed in.
+Once your Hakiri Stack ID is loaded via your [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) and you have defined a service that installs the Hakiri Toolbelt, you can run a Hakiri scan during your CI/CD pipeline by passing the [Hakiri Toolbelt](https://github.com/hakirisec/hakiri_toolbelt) commands via the service you have it installed in.

 For example: